How to Have a Family-Centered C-Section

 Asking the Right Questions

-Before delivery, tell your doctor your wish for a more gentle, family-centered C-section birth.
+Before delivery, tell your doctor your wish for a more gentle C-section birth experience with more family involvement.
 Explain your specific desires and ask if they can be achieved.
 Even if your doctor and hospital cannot grant all your requests, improving some aspects of your C-section can make the experience that much more positive.
 Some questions to ask your obstetrician may include:

 - Can the screen be lowered once my baby’s head is out so I can see his or her birth?